gmelodie/awesome-ipv6/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

+- Check grammar
+- Make sure your resource is IPv6-related
-- Make sure you take care of this
+- Make sure the link is working
-- And this as well
-- And don't forget to check this
+- Include a short and objective description (if need be)

 Thank you for your suggestions!